-These soils are moderately deep to very deep, have moderately slow to moderately rapid permeability, and are well drained.
+These soils range in depth from moderate to very deep, have a moderately slow to moderately rapid permeability, and are well drained.
 These soils are formed from alluvium and slope alluvium.
-Typically, soil surface textures consist of loam, silt loam, and clay loam textures.
-Clay content will be less than 32 percent in the surface mineral 4 inches (10 cm).
-If present, an argillic horizon will have less than 35 percent clay.
-The common soils series in this ecological site includes Varney and Sappington.
+The soil consists of loamy-skeletal soil, which is defined as averaging 35 percent or greater rock fragments by volume in the 10- to 20-inch layer.
+This skeletal material decreases the water-holding capacity of the site.
+Typically, soil surface textures consist of loam, sandy loam, and loamy sand textures, but may also include clay loams.
+Soils are also typically gravelly.
+The common soil series in this ecological site are Geohrock and Coyoteflats.
 These soils may exist across multiple ecological sites due to natural variations in slope, texture, rock fragments, and pH.
 An onsite soil pit and the most current ecological site key are required to classify an ecological site.